 Transnational Circulation and Reception of Wartime Memories in post-Yugoslav Migrant Literature

-Situated in the theoretical framework of memory studies, this project investigates the transmission of memories across geographical, mental and mnemonic borderlines.
-More specifically we will explore how memories of Yugoslavia and the Yugoslav Wars are transmitted and shared in Scandinavia, the UK, Germany and Bosnia and Herzegovina through the medium of migrant literature.
+Situated in the theoretical framework of memory studies, this project investigated the transmission of memories across geographical, mental and mnemonic borderlines.
+More specifically we explored how memories of Yugoslavia and the Yugoslav Wars are transmitted and shared in Scandinavia, the UK, Germany and Bosnia and Herzegovina through the medium of migrant literature.

 In order to answer the research question how and to what extent post-Yugoslav migrant literature circulates difficult memoriesacross borders and – as a consequence – how migration potentially affects the construction of cultural memory in general, the project sets out the following objectives:

 - To generate a survey of the pan-European trend of writings by authors from Croatia and Bosnia and Herzegovina covering Germany, the UK, and Denmark.

 - To develop and apply a method for investigating mnemonic migration (the circulation and transfer of cultural memories by migrants) by studying the interplay between the medium (Yugoslav migrant literature), the recipient (the individual and the public “memory consumer”), and the social frameworks of memory (the political and cultural context) in the investigated countries.

 In a time of increased migratory flows, it is of particular relevance to understand how migration changes the conditions for the construction of cultural memory and national identity.
 This project will do just that by investigating the impact of a pan-European wave of post-Yugoslav migrant literature on readers in Germany, Scandinavia, the UK and Bosnia and Herzegovina.